 The water within your bones directly contributes to their strength, density, and their ability to renew themselves.
 Water is indeed one of the “three major components…associated into the basic building block of bone.”
 1

 Water Is One Of The Secrets To Younger Bones

 The University of Michigan study notes what happens to bone tissue when it is deprived of water.
 When bone is dehydrated or the water is replaced with other polar solvents, it leads to disrupted chemical bonding patterns, and researchers observed tissue shrinkage and increased brittleness as a result.
 1 (A polar solvent is simply a solvent that has molecular bonds with very different electronegativities, such as oxygen and hydrogen.
 Water itself is a polar solvent.)

-Water is so important for rejuvenating bones that the Osteoporosis Reversal Program includes an entire report on the subject: The Missing Link.
+Water is so important for rejuvenating bones that the Osteoporosis Reversal Program includes an entire report on the subject: The Osteoporosis Hydration Protocol.
 This report explains the importance of drinking pure water, and delves into the various additives – such as chlorine and fluoride – that literally pollute our drinking water.

 That’s why I recommend drinking distilled water.
 I realize that this has become a point of controversy, but the bottom line is, distilled water is the purest form of this vital beverage that you can drink.
 As the research clearly shows, pure water does not leech minerals from your bones.
 In fact, the above research proves it’s quite the opposite!

 How To Nourish Your Bones With Enough Water Each Day